alexis-moins/pm/README.md

 It is recommended that you place the following configuration inside your `~/.tmux.conf` file.
 ```
-# Create a session for a project (or switch there)
+# Open a project in a new session
-bind-key e display-popup -E "pm switch"
+bind-key o display-popup -E "pm open"

-# Create a new empty project and navigate there
+# Create a new project and navigate there
-bind-key i display-popup -E "pm new"
+bind-key - display-popup -E "pm new"
 ```

 You should now be able to:
-- Create new projects using `<prefix> + i`
+- Create new projects using `<prefix> + -`
-- Switch to a project's session using `<prefix> + e`.
+- Quickly open a project with `<prefix> + o`.

 ## Usage